jennneth/ETL/README.md

 # Transform

 Once imported, we created a scientific_name field in the mammals dataframe by concatenating the genus and species.

-We then joined the two tables on scientific_name.
+We then joined the two tables on scientific_name, using a left join on ECOS.
+We noticed that the joined table had more records than the original ECOS table, so we performed some analysis and identified that several scientific_names had multiple records in the mammals table.
+This is because the mammals table has a greater level of naming detail at the subspecies level.

 Next, we reduced the number of columns in the dataframe and changed the names of some columns to match the database table, columns in pgadmin.

 # Load
 We read through each dataset and created a Postgres table to load into.
 Then we wrote the portion of the python script that loads the data into the Postgres database.